EARLY MIGRATION HISTORY

 In addition to the discriminatory plight they were forced to deal with, troubles were further exasperated by the lack of presence of family units.
 This was because Canadian regulations at the time restricted women and children under the age of eighteen from entering Canada, and such was the case that from the time of 1904 and 1920, only nine Punjabi women migrated to British Columbia.
 Thus, the majority of men were left alone, without their wives and families, and instead living amongst themselves in compact lodgings and bunkhouses.
 This was not the way those Sikh men had pictured their family lives in British Columbia would begin.

 Although many Sikhs did return to the Punjab region in 1914 in order to promote and work for India’s freedom from the British, with movements such as the “Ghadar” movements, another major Sikh migration to Canada did follow in the 1920’s.
-And since the regulation restricting women and children under the age of eighteen had finally been lifted, women and children accompanied their husbands in order to build the full family unit.
+And since the regulation restricting women and children under the age of eighteen had finally been lifted, women and children accompanied their husbands in order to build their families.
 The Sikh population in British Columbia began to grow again, although slowly, in the 1920’s as there were just over 1,000 at the time.
 Adapting to such unfamiliar settings was indeed difficult; however, Sikhs adjusted as best they could through a process often referred to as “Canadianization.”
 The newly migrated Punjabis tried their best to adapt western ideals including the dress.
 Rather than wear traditional Indian suits, women often wore dresses, and Sikh men often dressed in formal suits and ties.
 Economically speaking as well, the South Asian community in British Columbia began to prosper in the 1920’s as they forged a small entrepreneurial class by purchasing sawmills, farms, and engaging the agricultural business, etc. And although racial tensions always would remain at the forefront until later in the 20th century, the South Asian community continued to prosper through community support and the support of institutions such as the Khalsa Diwan Society, Vancouver and Abbotsford, etc.

 By the 1940’s however, one subject which remained in the forefront amongst all Indo Canadians in British Columbia was the right to vote.
 The Indo Canadian community fought for the right to vote on many fronts.
 For example, in March 1943, a twelve man delegation including members of the Khalsa Diwan Society such as Nagindar Singh Gill presented their case to Premier Hart.
 For Indo Canadians within the community, without this simple right which all the other Canadian citizens had, they saw themselves as second class citizens.
 The first minor victory in this battle for the right to vote occurred in 1945 when all those from the Asian and South Asian community who had fought in World War II were granted the right to vote in the provincial elections.
 By April 2, 1947, all South Asian males were granted the vote both in the provincial and federal elections.